 Turns out some of the biggest data breaches of all time aren’t always caused by hackers, eh?

 OK, let’s see what the sloppy fellas leaked – real, full names, and IP/email/physical addresses.
-Tens of millions of people had their data exposed to anyone willing to access it.
+Tens of millions of people had their information leaked to anyone willing to access it.

 In addition, the breach shed light onto RCM’s development plans, along with a list of undisclosed affiliates of the company.

 River City Media didn’t respond to the leak right away, as they kept their intentions secret.
-However, high profile data breaches don’t usually appreciate silence.
+But high profile data breaches don’t usually appreciate silence.

 The brand tried to explain their lack of action by later on stating that all data was legally obtained according to the FTC and Can-Spam Act of 2003 requirements.
 However, this didn’t save them from receiving a Spamhaus blacklist mark.

-As far as cyber security breaches go, this was one of the longest standing ones.
+As far as cyber security breaches, this was one of the longest-standing ones.
 Bullseye.